hilogames/Flippy/Documentation.md

     convert icon-72.png -filter point -resize 144x144 icon-144.png
     convert icon-76.png -filter point -resize 152x152 icon-152.png
     convert icon-60.png -filter point -resize 180x180 icon-180.png

+For 83.5@2x for iPad Pro, I didn't need a @1x version, so I skipped that part, and again used one of my base images, scaled up and then padded.
+Practically speaking, this meant padding icon-152.png a little more or padding icon-180.png a little less.
+The latter worked out.